SngLol/C-SFML-GUI-Buttons/README.md

 SFML Downloads can be found here: https://www.sfml-dev.org/download.php

 I used Visual Studio Community 2017 with SFML 2.5.1 when I made this.

+For the updated project (for now), visit https://github.com/SngLol/GUIProjectSFML